mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 ### Hackathon Swag

 I'll talk more about the Microsoft Hackathon and Intern Day in the Fun Stuff section, but here's the swag.
 Everyone that signed up with a team for the hackathon got a dope Microsoft Hackathon 2020 t-shirt and stickers.
-I think the Hackathon might be themed so every year, each shirt has a differnt theme, but I'm not 100% sure.
+I think the Hackathon might be themed so every year, each shirt has a different theme, but I'm not 100% sure.

 ![hackathon_swag](images/hackathon_swag.jpg)